 - Purple cabbage has even more health benefits, as it contains its own class of antioxidants called anthocyanins.
 They are also found in blueberries and red wine, giving them their deep colors.
 They have even stronger antioxidant properties that help fight free radical damage, including cancer, cardiovascular diseases and cognitive disorders.

 Sauerkraut originates from Germany, but it’s insanely popular in Slavic countries and is traditionally made in enormous quantities for the whole winter ahead.
-My grandmother used to make a large bucket every winter.
+My grandmother used to make a large bucket every winter, along with pickled tomatoes and dill pickles.
 Nowadays, there is no need to ferment a large batch: You can use leftover cabbage and make sauerkraut in a jar.

 Russian-style sauerkraut tastes different from the classic German sauerkraut, as it has a tangy sweet-and-sour flavor.
 It’s usually served as a part of Russian appetizers (zakuski), as a side or used in sandwiches, soups and salads.
 I have a recipe for you coming soon, so make sure you are subscribed to my newsletter.
 As a bonus, you will receive my e-book “How To Cook Without A Recipe” for free!